Exercise Variability Part II

 Note: this is the second half of a two-part post.
 Start here to get the full discussion.

 Exercise variability can fairly universally be applied to any activity, and I strongly believe that yoga is a good entry-level opportunity to introduce new elements of stimulus to the average non-yogi.
 It allows you to build base strength in several dimensions and to suss out areas of weakness and missing ranges-of-motion in a safe way.

 HOWEVER, yoga, just like any other modality of exercise can create muscle imbalances as well.
 This is especially true for the yogi who can't resist the urge to do a couple extra push-ups every time the instructor says chaturanga.

 This is also true of backbends.
 Since most people seem to view themselves as a future Chinese contortionist when they start to get the hang of this yoga thing, the yoga room is often rife with reeeeeeeally dangerous lower back compression and poor form-- generally thanks to the upper cross syndrome which has created limited mobility in the upper to mid-back.
 (Douchebag Yoga Shoulders anyone?)

 According to a 2009 study implemented by the Journal of Yoga Therapy, the most common and debilitating injuries among a pool of 33,000 participants included the following (attributed to the attached poses):

-- Injuries of the neck (shoulder stand, head stand)
+- Injuries to the neck (shoulder stand, headstand)

-- Injuries of the lower back (forward & backward folds— aka backbends, as well as twists)
+- Injuries to the lower back (forward & backward folds— aka backbends, as well as twists)

 - Injuries to the shoulders and wrists (downward dog, variations of plank pose, other poses involving intense wrist extension)